Teaonly/android-eye/README.md

 ## Specifications ##
 * Streaming
-  * Support Mjpeg streaming and audio (viideo is OK, audio is in doing)
+  * Support Mjpeg streaming and audio (viideo is OK, audio is also OK)
   * Build-in web service, you can see the video via browser in pc and another phone (PC is ok, phone is not ready)
 * Security
   * Support motion detecting (not ready)